Skip to main content

 • When filling out the Petition for Protection Order, indicate in “Section 12” and/or ‘Section O’, your request for surrender/prohibition of weapons.

-• When attending ex parte court, the judge can order the temporary removal of firearms and a prohibition from firearms, if they believe the restrained person’s guns pose an immediate threat to public safety or an individual.
+• When attending ex parte court (a temporary hearing process used for emergency matters), the judge can order the temporary removal of firearms and a prohibition from firearms, if they believe the restrained person’s guns pose an immediate threat to public safety or an individual.

 • At the full court hearing, the judge can issue an Order to Surrender & Prohibit Weapons (OTSW).
 After an OTSW is issued, the respondent may not possess, control, access, purchase or receive firearms for the duration of the order and must immediately turn in any and all firearms (or any other dangerous weapons) and concealed pistol licenses to the police.
 Law enforcement will hold and properly store the items while the order is in place.